tars/tars/docs/en/file-structure.md

     └── misc/                               # General files, which will be moved to root directory of ready project — favicons, robots.txt and so on  (can contain subdirectories)
     └── scss
         ├── entry/                          # Styles for entry points for css in case of manual css-processing More info [here](css-manual-processing.md).
-        └── etc/                            # Styles, which will be included in the end of ready css-file (can contain subdirectories)
+        └── etc/                            # Styles, which will be included at the end of the ready css-file (can contain subdirectories)
         └── libraries/                      # Styles for libraries (can contain subdirectories) └── plugins/                        # Styles for plugins (can contain subdirectories) └── sprite-generator-templates/     # Templates for sprite generating